brialaws98/Data_Analysis_Portfolio/Salary by Job Title/Excel/README.md

 * ***Senior:*** It shows that this employee has a senior position(*will show Binary* numbers 1 (is a Senior) or 0 (is not a senior)

 ## Cleaning the Dataset
+* Checked for Data Validation and Date Repeating itself
+* The dataset is cleaned